Highest Cost of Living Cities in The World

 Government policies also significantly impact living costs.
 For example, cities with high taxes or stringent zoning laws may see increased prices in housing and consumer goods.
 In the United States, cities like New York and San Francisco are prime examples where local government regulations, coupled with high demand, have led to skyrocketing housing prices.

-See also Cost of Living in Nashville
+See also What Is The Cost of Living in Denver Colorado

 The Role of Housing and Real Estate